 When you change a monitoring policy, the change is applied to all assets that are associated with that policy.

-For operating systems, the Utilization tab is now called OS Analytics and includes enhanced utilization monitoring for Oracle Solaris and Linux operating systems and provides the data to analyze physical and virtual behavior of an operating system, to improve performance, and to diagnose and correct incidents.The following data is collected:
+For operating systems, the Utilization tab is called OS Analytics and includes enhanced utilization monitoring for Oracle Solaris and Oracle Linux operating systems and provides the data to analyze physical and virtual behavior of an operating system, to improve performance, to diagnose and correct incidents.The following data is collected:

 File System Utilization

 The management of assets is now broader and deeper.
-This version of the Oracle Enterprise Manager Ops Center software reports BIOS configuration for x86 platforms, and firmware provisioning for racks, switches, power distribution units, and storage appliances.
-Oracle Solaris Zones and Oracle VM Server for SPARC that were created outside of the product software's management can now be managed.
-In addition to the asset types of previous versions, Oracle Enterprise Manager Ops Center can now manage the following physical and virtual assets.
+Oracle Enterprise Manager Ops Center software reports BIOS configuration for x86 platforms, and firmware provisioning for racks, switches, power distribution units, and storage appliances.
+Oracle Solaris Zones and Oracle VM Server for SPARC that are created outside of the product software's management are now managed.
+In addition to the asset types of previous versions, Oracle Enterprise Manager Ops Center manages the following physical and virtual assets.
 For more information, see Oracle Enterprise Ops Center Certified Systems Matrix Guide.

 SPARC Enterprise M4000